DavidPeicho/davidpeicho.github.io/content/blog/unity-swift-integration/index.md

 }
 ```

-Let's finish by modifying our `API` class to save the function pointer, and
+And finally, our `API` class to save the function pointer and expose a nice API
-provide a nice API to our developers:
+to our developers:

-__UnityBridge.swift__
+_UnityBridge.swift_

 ```csharp
 class API: NativeCallsProtocol {